The page you are trying to access has been deactivated because Thomas Lameris is not working for NIOZ anymore.

 Please find my complete list of (NIOZ-)publications at the bottom of this webpage or on Google Scholar

-You can download all my publications on ResearchGate
+You can download most of my publications on ResearchGate

 You can find my PhD-thesis here